 Green sea turtles, or honu, are frequently spotted near the shore at this lightly visited beach, which is also known as "Turtle Town."
 The coral is about 100 yards out from shore, and the best spots for snorkeling are at the southern end of the beach.
 Turtles graze their way along the coral banks and often swim near snorkelers.
 Remember not to touch or disturb them in any way.

-The beach is just off Makena Rd and borders the under-development Makena Golf & Beach Club.
-Park on Makena Rd across from Keawalaʻi Congregational Church or continue south to Makena Keonoio Rd, turn right, and follow it to the parking lot.
+Planning tip: The beach is located just off Makena Road, bordering the Makena Golf & Beach Club.
+Parking can be found on Makena Road across from Keawalaʻi Congregational Church, or you can continue south to Makena Keoneoio Road, turn right, and follow the signs to the designated parking lot.

 Best for imagining you're in the South Pacific